dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 ---
 math: true
 summary: >
-  By sending your pdf documents to `kindle.book.converter@gmail.com` with your Send-To-Kindle address as subject, you will receive a cropped version of pdf in your Kindle which has a suitable page size for reading.
+  By sending your pdf documents to `kindle-deliver@wooya.me` with your Send-To-Kindle address as subject, you will receive a cropped version of pdf in your Kindle which has a suitable page size for reading.
 categories:
   - post